channapd/GoMarble_Assignment/README.md

 An intelligent web scraping API that uses GPT-4 to dynamically determine selectors and extract reviews from any review website.
 The system combines FastAPI, Selenium with undetected-chromedriver, and LangChain to create a robust and adaptable scraping solution.

-Solution Approach
+# Solution Approach

 The API implements a multi-step process to extract reviews:

 Browser Initialization

 1) Uses undetected-chromedriver to bypass anti-bot measures
 2) Runs Chrome in headless mode for efficiency

-3)Implements proper error handling and resource cleanup
+3) Implements proper error handling and resource cleanup

 Dynamic Selector Generation